Flames (R3hab, Zayn and Jungleboi song)

-"Flames" is a song by Dutch DJ and producer R3hab, English singer-songwriter Zayn and British DJ Jungleboi.
+"Flames" is a song by Dutch DJ and record producer R3hab, English singer-songwriter Zayn and British DJ Jungleboi.
 It was released on 15 November 2019 through R3hab's label Cyb3rpvnk.

 Background

 On 5 November 2019, Zayn posted the cover of the song on his social media with the single word "Flames", in all-capitals.
 In return, this announcement ignited some excitation from his fans.
 They were invited to pre-save the song on Spotify.
 In parallel, R3hab posted the following message: "25,000 comments and we will release this asap".
 However, they did not specify a release date, just indicating that it is "coming soon".
 They added that they had to release a teaser very soon, then the song and its video in the next weeks.
 Indeed, R3hab said, "We're going to drop it asap and we're going to drop a teaser very very soon."
 On 12 November, the Dutch DJ posted on his social media a short teaser showing the release date of the single.
 A few days prior the release, R3hab complimented Zayn's vocals on Twitter and also said, "So excited about my record together with Zayn Malik and Jungleboi, Flames, coming out this Friday.
 Also this Friday I have a show playing in Hollywood Palladium, LA.
 Cannot wait to play Flames, it is going to be banging, I have got a special version put up for that night."
 In a statement, he said, "I was working on the 'Flames' song for quite some time together with Jungleboi when we got the call from Zayn.
 The result is absolutely epic.
 I couldn't be more proud of the result and look forward to sharing this amazing tune with the world".